Squalene monooxygenase: Inhibitors

-Since squalene epoxidase is on the biosynthetic pathway leading to cholesterol, inhibitors of this enzyme may also find application in treatment of hypercholesterolemia.
+Since squalene epoxidase is on the biosynthetic pathway leading to production of cholesterol, inhibitors of this enzyme may also find application in treatment of hypercholesterolemia.

 Localization

 In baker's yeast (Saccharomyces cerevisiae), squalene epoxidase is localized to both the endoplasmic reticulum and lipid droplets.
 Only the ER localized protein is active.

 Additional products

 Squalene epoxidase also catalyzes the formation of diepoxysqualene (DOS).
 DOS is converted to 24(S),25-epoxylanosterol by lanosterol synthase.